 6. Act immediately when there is a complaint of sexual harassment or management becomes aware of a harassing situation.

 No employee should have to work in a stressful and threatening environment caused by sexual harassment.
 Management needs to take action immediately in response to a complaint of harassment.
 Depending on the situation, these actions will include:

-- Assign a responsible person to investigate the situation including talking with the accused person and any witnesses.
+- Assign a responsible person to confidentially investigate the situation including talking with the accused person and any witnesses.
 In small businesses, without a designated HR person, the investigator will often be an owner.
-Small businesses, such as farms, should also consider hiring an outside person to investigate such as an attorney or human resources professional, especially when the relationships involved are very close.
-For example, it would be very difficult for a farm owner to investigate in an unbiased and calm way when his son is accused of harassing another employee.
+Small businesses should consider hiring an outside person to investigate, such as an attorney or human resources professional, especially when the harassment allegations are serious or the relationships involved are very close and likely to appear to bias an investigation.

 - Decide whether the behavior is sexual harassment.